banzaiMimic/icarus71/README.md

 check git repo to go see changes etc... but technically all we need from here are the end core .dll files...
 *we need to have these files built after a git pull*
 ```
+// rebuild MultiplayerPlugin for deploys
-cd DarkRift
+cd MultiplayerPlugin
 dotnet build .
+// git push these changes up and on redeploy server will pull the updated MultiplayerPlugin.dll
 ```
-don't worry about the `2 Warning(s) 5 Error(s)` as the build still compiles
-- run docker-compose and server should startup locally `docker-compose up`
+- run `docker-compose up` and server should startup locally

 ### unity client
 load UnityClient project via UnityHub and run